Items Needed to Change a Car Tire

 Line up the spare tire with the lug bolts and push it on the wheel hub until the bolts penetrate the rim.

+Step 11.
 Replace Lug Nuts

 Place the lug nuts on the lug bolts and tighten them down by hand.
 Don’t use the lug wrench to secure them yet.

+Step 12.
 Slightly Lower Vehicle

 Using the jack, lower your car until the spare tire touches the ground.
 Be careful not to lower it to the point where it bears your vehicle’s whole weight.